 Insurance providers need to work twice as hard to help their users rest at ease.
 Don’t put them in a situation where they’re pulling their hair out because they didn’t read the small print.

-Design your products so that you lead your customers by the hand and give them all the information they need, but not excess information.
+Design your insurance products so that you lead your customers by the hand and give them all the information they need, but not excess information.
 Format and compile your contracts in a way that a high school student with no experience would understand them.

 Your customers are not insurance experts – they just want to know that what’s precious to them is insured and safe.
 When there is an unfortunate event, you need to step in and step up.
 Help them in a way that they understand.